Rain (gamer)

 Håvard Nygaard (born 27 August 1994), better known as Rain, is a Norwegian professional Counter-Strike 2 player for 100 Thieves.
-He is best known for his time on FaZe Clan, where he was the longest lasting member of any Counter-Strike lineup, having played since the team first formed under the Team Kinguin banner in 2015.
+He is best known for his time on FaZe Clan, where he was the longest lasting member of any Counter-Strike: Global Offensive lineup, having played since the team first formed under the Team Kinguin banner in 2015.

 Career

 Early career (2014)

-After entering the pro scene following several stints in the semi-professional level, Rain moved between several Norwegian teams, from partyastronauts to LGB.
+Rain entered the Counter-Strike: Global Offensive pro scene following years at the semi-professional level, moving between Norwegian teams including partyastronauts and LGB.

 Team Kinguin / G2 Esports (2015–2016)

 In May 2015 he was hired by Team Kinguin, one of the first organizations to experiment with international rosters.
 This team peaked with a quarterfinal placement at the major tournament ESL One Cologne 2015 where they lost to Team SoloMid.
 Following this promising showing the roster was picked up by G2 Esports, due in part to Kinguin's withdrawal from esports.
 The team again made quarterfinals at a major, this time DreamHack Open Cluj-Napoca 2015, losing to eventual winners Team EnVyUs.